 Participate in local community events or create your own

-For a truly authentic experience, research Diwali celebrations in your local community or Hindu Temple.
+For a truly authentic experience, research Diwali celebrations in your local community or Hindu temple.
 You also can create your own celebration.
-At the 1-800-Flowers.com offices, we celebrate every year and during November of 2020, did a virtual Diwali celebration to honor the holiday.
+At the 1-800-Flowers.com offices, we celebrate every year.

 Send Diwali gifts and gourmet treats

-Celebrate the Festival of Lights by sending thoughtful Diwali gifts and gourmet treats to friends and family who celebrate to wish them a happy holiday!
-Send Diwali flowers to friends and family as the perfect Diwali decoration for the occasion!
+Celebrate the Festival of Lights by sending thoughtful Diwali gifts and gourmet treats to friends and family who celebrate to wish them a happy holiday.
+Flowers are the perfect Diwali decoration to send friends and family.

 Comments are closed.